If you’re at all like me, you wanted to develop your own game when you got older.

 Pink Hour was another mini MVP, it being a prologue to a game called Kero Blaster.

 Pink Hour was released about a month before Kero Blaster.
 This helped create buzz for and interest among gamers and served as a way to confirm that the game was on the right path.

-Besides these two examples, minimum viable product is the sweet spot between finding what doesn’t work in game design and releasing a satisfying final product.
+Besides these two examples, a minimum viable product is the sweet spot between finding what doesn’t work in game design and releasing a satisfying final product.

 You could release a polished, but overall subpar game to disappointing reviews and just go back to the drawing board.

 Or, you could develop an MVP and test the waters of the gaming community.

 This allows gamers to get a taste of what you offer, with you safely behind the release deadline and allowing you to tweak your game based on user feedback.

 Would the wildly popular Rust, developed by Garry’s Mod creators, have fared better as a solid release rather than a carefully looked after and tested product?